Amazon Fault Injection Simulator logo

 description: >-

-AWS Fault Injection Simulator (FIS) is a fully managed service for running
+AWS Fault Injection Simulator (FIS) is a fully managed service for running fault injection experiments on AWS.
+It

-performance, observability, and resiliency by identifying and fixing weaknesses
+allows you to improve an application's performance, observability, and resiliency by identifying and fixing weaknesses

 through controlled chaos engineering experiments.